orangefour/passport-google-idtoken/README.md

 });
 ```

-And an simple example to sign out the user.
+And a simple example to sign out the user.
 ```js
 $(document).ready(function() {
     window.gapi.load('auth2', function() {